 Don’t forget that the HECM is a non-recourse loan.
 If the home isn’t worth enough to cover the entire loan balance, FHA will cover the shortage out of the mutual mortgage insurance fund.

-Note that if the balance isn’t repaid in response to a Due and Payable Notice, the lender is required by HUD to begin foreclosure proceedings.
-That doesn’t mean foreclosure happens immediately, but the lender is required to at least get the ball rolling.
+Note that HUD requires lenders to begin foreclosure proceedings if the balance isn’t repaid once the Due and Payable Notice is issued.
+This doesn’t mean foreclosure happens immediately, but the lender is required to at least get things rolling.

 What “foreclosure” means in the reverse mortgage world

-In the traditional “forward” mortgage world, the word “foreclosure” has some very strong emotional connotations.
-It usually means a borrower ran into financial hard times and is losing their home because they stopped making mortgage payments.
+In the traditional “forward” mortgage world, the word “foreclosure” has very strong emotional connotations.
+It usually refers to people struggling and losing homes because they can’t maintain their financial obligations.
+Foreclosure on a traditional mortgage is usually a bad thing.